Conversational AI vs Chatbots: Which one fits you?

 Intellectually independent chatbots are more complex software solutions that use ML.
 Such bots extract keywords from the user’s message.
 These words and phrases are triggers for the program to provide a predetermined answer.
 Over time, such a machine learning chatbot gets smarter and better at recognizing intents and identifying the right answers.
 For example, for a client’s message: “I have a problem with my bank card.”, the bot can highlight the words “problem” and “bank card” as intents and then look for a solution in the knowledge base.

 Finally, AI chatbots are much smarter and can understand fluent human language.
 These are the chatbots with conversational AI discussed earlier.
 Conversational AI chatbots capture the essence of the dialogue, remember the context, and strive to solve the user’s problem.
-According to the survey, approximately 40% of buyers do not see the difference between an AI chatbot and a human agent if they receive answers to their questions.
+According to the survey, approximately 40% of buyers do not see the difference between a chatbot vs conversational agent if they receive answers to their questions.

 In general, bots have become widely used for different purposes.
 For example, Facebook Messenger, by itself, has over 300,000 bots!
 And this number continues to grow.
 Over the past 5 years, the interest in chatbots has grown by about 5 times.